csswizardry/csswizardry.github.com/free-consultations.md

     <img src="{{ site.cloudinary }}/img/content/consultations/cwv-urls-02.png" alt="" width="1500" height="1125">
 * **I would definitely recommend at least an audit-style engagement to solve these Core Web Vitals issues.**
+  * I’ll attach some options and guide prices with this mini-audit.

 <a href="mailto:csswizardry@gmail.com?subject=Free%20Consultation" class="btn  btn--full">Request a Consultation</a>